elohimgv/visual/README.md

 # saladitas
 Oh!
 What's that? :)

-This a story about leaving our name given by our parents.
+This is a story about leaving our name given by our parents.